-“Good girl,” the Queen said, smiling and tightly embracing her daughter.
+“Good girl,” the Queen said, smiling as she embraced her daughter.
 Anna inhaled her mother’s sweet, familiar scent, committing it to memory.
-Just in case.
-Her mother pulled back, ending the hug, and Anna was shocked to see the tears running down her mother’s face.
-Regal tears to be sure, but tears all the same.
-“May the stars shine their light upon your path and may they hold you forever in their favor.”
+Her mother pulled back, and Anna was shocked to see the tears running down her mother’s face.
+“May the stars shine their light upon your path and hold you forever in their favor.”

-“And may they bring us back together.”
+“May they bring us back together.”

-“Now go, Anna, and fulfill this task given to you,” the King said, glowing with energy.
+“Now go, Anna, and fulfill the task before you,” the King said, glowing with energy.
 “And be safe.”
 And in that brief moment, he was once again the tenderhearted father she loved.

-The room faded away as the King, a powerful caster in his own right, used his magick to send Annalydessa to the world below.
-She felt as if she were falling, and in a sense, she was.
-Familiar sights flashed before her as she fell through the clouds to the planet far below.
-Thanks to her Father’s magick, she fell slowly but awkwardly.
+The room faded away as the King used his magick to send Annalydessa to the world below.
+She felt as if she were falling, yet not.
+Familiar sights flashed before her as she fell slowly through the clouds to the planet far below.

 Her eyes closed against her will.
 They did not want to see the ground rushing up to meet her, nor did they want to see the stars slowly fading out of sight.
 A wind current caught her, buffeting her around at its whim, and her stomach lurched in protest.

-Her eyes flew openShe forced her eyes open, andthen she wished they she hadn’t.
+openShe forced her eyes open, andthen she wished they she hadn’t.
 The sight was disorienting and again, her stomach protestedcontinued to writhe.
 Her ears, too, began to protest screamed for relief, unused to the wind rustling rushing through them.
 After what seemed like an eternity, the sensory overloadsensations became too much and she blacked out.

 When she regained her senses, she found herself lying on soft, spongy ground.
 Ground that was still much more solid than she was used to.
-Groggily, she sat up, her head spinning and pounding frantically before settling for a headache.
-She groaned, making her head hurt worse, and looked around, trying to gain her bearings.
+She sat up, her head spinning, pounding, and finally settling into a headache.
+She groaned at the pain and looked around, trying to gain her bearings.
 And though she had studied this land’s geography as part of her schooling, nothing looked familiar.

-On one side of her stretched a rolling sea of grassy plain.
-If it had an end, she couldn’t see it.
-Her keen eyes simply weren’t keen enough.
+On one side stretched a rolling sea of grassy plain, its end far beyond her keen sight.
 But she knew from experience that appearances could be deceiving.
 It was possible thatMaybe the distance was not quite as vast as it seemed.
 Behind the plains, forbidding looking mountains loomed, keeping a watchful eye over the vale below.

-On her other side was a vast lake, a deep sparkling blue and purple.
-It was ever movingshifting, caught in invisible tides and currents.
+On her other side was a vast lake, sparkling a deep blue and purple.
+Its waters were ever shifting, caught in invisible tides and currents.
 The sight of it was breathtaking. to her, for s She had never seen such an immense body of water, nor had she seen such vibrant colors.
 Her own home existed mostly inFar above were whites, greys, and silvers, with occasional muted shades of blue, green, purple, and brown.

-She frowned, pushing aside the thought of home from her mind.
-Then she her frowned deeperned.
+She frowned, pushing aside the thought of home.
+Then her frowned deeperned.
 To her, the lake was impassable;.
 Sshe couldn’t swim.
 And even if she had somehow contrivedcould contrive a way to get across, the far shore couldn’t be seen,. ensuring that sShe would almost certainly tire out before reaching it.